 I can still remember the two of us sitting in her car talking one day.
 I looked over to her and realized that I felt something I had never felt for another girl before.
 I felt an attraction to her that was different from what I experienced toward the boys I had dated over the years.

-Around this same time, I was accidentally exposed to a graphic scene in a porn movie at someone’s house.
-When this person turned on her TV, the movie started at a scene with several women on a bed together right before my unsuspecting eyes.
-They were doing things I had never even known existed before.
+Around this same time, I was accidentally exposed to a sexually graphic scene in a movie at someone’s house.
+It involved women doing things I had never even known existed before.
 While this person quickly panicked and turned off her TV, that scene etched itself into my mind and heart.
 I rehearsed it in my mind over and over again.
 It scared me but fascinated me at the same time.

 One day I finally decided to tell my friend how I was starting to feel about her.
 I was shocked by her reaction.
 She was experiencing similar feelings for me but just didn’t know how to tell me.